while0x1/yubi-cardano/README.md

 Using yubico's own yubico-piv-tool you can sign cardano transaction body hashs giving cardano users access to a cheap, ubiquitous hardware wallet option.

-Add the yubico-piv-tool repository to the linux advanced package tool to retrieve the latest yubico-piv-tool, or make it from source to ensure you have yubico-piv-tool >= version 2.7.
+Add the yubico-piv-tool repository to the linux advanced package tool to retrieve the latest yubico-piv-tool, or build it from source to ensure you have yubico-piv-tool >= version 2.7.

 ```bash
 sudo add-apt-repository ppa:yubico/stable